 When you hear “virtual private network,” you might think of some high-tech service that is way beyond your ken.
 After all, digital technology is advancing at a break-neck pace; 20 years ago, social media didn’t exist, and today, people are trading fully digital assets like cryptocurrencies and NFTs.
 You aren’t alone if you expect that there are some technologies that are beyond your ability to comprehend.

 However, virtual private networks, or VPNs, are definitely approachable for the non-tech-savvy.
 These tech tools function as a buffer between your device and the internet, like a security screen that shields you, your device, and your data from anyone or anything lurking online.
 Far from being a tool reserved only for the most high-tech users, VPNs are useful to everyone.
-If you want more proof, consider the following good reasons you might want to use a secure VPN:
+If you want more proof, consider the following good reasons you might want to use a secure no lag VPN:

 You Don’t Trust Your Internet Service Provider